Aho-Senpai/Aho-Triggers/ACT Triggers (Vanilla)/HOW TO INSTALL.md

 `\A` : is ensuring us that it's only gonna match the start of the line, it's mainly to make the REGEX faster and more efficient

-Honnestly, i wanted to break it down further, but you should go read my other REGEX documentation [If you don't know what REGEX is](../Documentation/Basic%20REGEX%20talk.md)
+Honnestly, i wanted to break it down further, but you should go read my other REGEX documentation (plan to break the regex down more here, later)
+[If you don't know what REGEX is](../Documentation/Basic%20REGEX%20talk.md)
 [If you want to learn about FFXIV REGEX](../Documentation/Let's%20Talk%20REGEX.md)
 [Structure of FFXIV LogLines by quisqeous](https://github.com/quisquous/cactbot/blob/master/docs/LogGuide.md)